MicrosoftDocs/win32/desktop-src/FileIO/defragmenting-files.md

 ---
-Description: 'Defragmentation is the process of moving portions of files around on a disk to defragment files, that is, the process of moving file clusters on a disk to make them contiguous.' ms.assetid: '27ccaab7-ec89-489b-80dc-df9beb7969bc'
+Description: Defragmentation is the process of moving portions of files around on a disk to defragment files, that is, the process of moving file clusters on a disk to make them contiguous. ms.assetid: 27ccaab7-ec89-489b-80dc-df9beb7969bc
 title: Defragmenting Files
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Defragmenting Files